vedantpople4/my_portfolio/README.md

 # The Portfolio App
-The my_portfolio app made as a portfolio app.
+The my_portfolio app made as a portfolio app.The web version will also be up soon.

 A new Flutter application.